So let me guess…

 Update after writing this article:

-I asked some people in the life coaching community for their thoughts and advice on the above.
+I asked some people in the life coaching community for their thoughts and advice on this article.
 Here are their tips:

 Now your turn — I’d love to hear: